juhoniinikoski/pino/README.md

 ### ✍️ Current status

-Currently, the main focus on building the product is in the API.
-We are building a GraphQL API that will serve our mobile client as well as web client in the future.
-Check the API docs [here](https://github.com/juhoniinikoski/pino/tree/main/server).
+Currently, the main focus on building the product is in the mobile client.
+We are building a cross-platform React Native application where you can dive deeper into [here](https://github.com/juhoniinikoski/pino/tree/main/mobile-client).

 <p align="right">(<a href="#top">back to top</a>)</p>